fabianlischka/InfoSec101/p1-InfoSec101.md

 ### First Steps: Disk Encryption

-- protects the content of your laptop
+- Purpose: Protects the content of your laptop
     - when it's stolen
     - when it's in the hand of government/border control
+- What: App, or embedded in the operating system
+- How: Encrpyts your entire harddrive, and decrypts what's needed on the fly
-- without Disk Encryption, can just take out the harddrive from your laptop (or start it up in "Target Mode") and copy everything from it
+    - Without Disk Encryption, can just take out the harddrive from your laptop (or start it up in "Target Mode") and copy everything from it, without logging in
-- when turned on initially, will restart and run a few hours in the background to encrypt everything
+    - When Disk Encryption turned on initially, will restart and run a few hours in the background to encrypt everything
+- Disadvantages: Might be ever so slightly slower on old hardware

 ### Suggested Tools: Disk Encryption